The Best & Worst Beer in America—Ranked!

 Although it's not super low-cal, downing a can or two of this brew won't totally derail your weight loss efforts.

-Perhaps the most surprising beer on this list.
-The great taste of Guinness but with a calorie-count in the range of a light beer.
+It's also perhaps the most surprising beer on this "best" list, but the great taste of Guinness has a calorie count in the range of a light beer.

 If you're looking for an American-style lager that won't break the calorie bank, cracking open a can of Busch isn't a bad bet.

-Ah.
 Refreshing, isn't it?
-Keep it away from the beer bong and you'll be just fine.
-And in case you were wondering, both men and women experience "beer goggles."
+Just keep it away from the beer bong and you'll be just fine.

-It falls just above the 100-calorie mark, making it competitive with the top light beers.
+Plus, it is a legitimately low-calorie beer, with just 102 calories per 12-ounce serving, according to Health Line—making it competitive with the top light beers.
 Don't obsess over the details at this point: Just choose the one you like best.

 Short on cash?
 Keystone light is one of the cheapest beers out there—and, lucky for you, it's also one of the lowest-calorie brews on the market.